callstack/reassure/README.md

    --testMatch "<rootDir>/**/*.perf-test.[jt]s?(x)"
 ```

-This will run your tests as matched by provided regexp and output the `perf-results.txt` file containing results of your tests.
+This will run your tests as matched by provided regexp and output the `.reassure/current.perf` file containing results of your tests.
-Please bear in mind however, that running repeated tests will result in adding more and more results to your `perf-results.txt`
+Please bear in mind however, that running repeated tests will result in adding more and more results to your `.reassure/current.perf`
 file.

 ### Example output